BITS-NNFL/bits-nnfl.github.io/index.md

 #### What is to be done

 * Once your group is formed, go through the list of papers and choose your top 5 preferences
-* We will email a preference form for reserch paper selection
+* We will email a preference form for research paper selection
 * You will have to fill the names and IDs of your group (only one member needs to do this), and your 5 paper preferences (paper IDs)

 #### Points to keep in mind